-- In a connect-equation the primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, causal variables (input/output) only to causal variables (input/output). - A connection set of causal variables (input/output) may at most contain variables from one inside output connector or one public outside input connector. [i.e., a connection set may at most contain one source of a signal.] - At least one of the following must hold for a connection set containing causal variables generated for a nonpartial model or block:
+- In a connect-equation the primitive components of the two connectors must have the same primitive types, and flow-variables may only connect to other flow-variables, causal variables (input/output) only to causal variables (input/output). - A connector component may not be declared with the prefix parameter or constant.
+In the connect-equation the primitive components may only connect parameter variables to parameter variables and constant variables to constant variables. - A connection set of causal variables (input/output) may at most contain variables from one inside output connector or one public outside input connector. [i.e., a connection set may at most contain one source of a signal.] - At least one of the following must hold for a connection set containing causal variables generated for a nonpartial model or block: